hereismari/a2oj-as-csv/README.md

-# ahmed_aly As CSV
+# a2oj As CSV

-Python script that takes an [a2oj](http://ahmed-aly.com/) standing and returns a csv with the submissions information.
+Python script that takes an [a2oj](http://a2oj.com/) standing and returns a csv with the submissions information.
 This was tested and is woking with: Ubuntu 16.4 and Mozilla Firefoz 3.6.

 In this repository there is also an app to automatic update a sheet at [Google Sheets](https://www.google.com/sheets/about/) based on the `runApp.py` result.